Related Recipes

 La Maritxu, famous for their Basque cheesecake, have created a twist on their classic using our raw goat’s curd from the Gredos mountains in Ávila.
 Combined with cream cheese, the curd adds delicate, citrusy notes with a gentle goat’s milk flavour, without being overpowering.
 Bake in a 20cm cake tin for the perfect size and that signature creamy centre.

-Combine the cheeses: Add the Gredos goat's curd and cream cheese to the bowl of your stand mixer fitted with the paddle attachment.
+2. Combine the cheeses: Add the full tub of Gredos goat’s curd and cream cheese to the bowl of your stand mixer fitted with the paddle attachment.
 Add the sugar and salt mixture.

 Using a stand mixer: Beat on medium speed for 4-5 minutes until completely smooth and creamy, scraping down the sides of the bowl halfway through.

-Cool completely: Remove the cheesecake from the oven and leave it to rest at room temperature for 3-4 hours.
+8. Cool completely: Remove the cheesecake from the oven and leave it to rest at room temperature for 3-4 hours.
 The centre will sink and settle.
-Once cooled, refrigerate for at least 4 hours or overnight before serving.
+Once cooled, refrigerate for at least 4hours or overnight before serving.

 Tips for Success